Home / Blog / The Secrets of Successful Product and Team Management: Tips for Tech Leaders

 Who’s Responsible for the Roadmap?

 Creating a product roadmap is a team effort.
-The product team should lead, but they need input from across the company—marketing, sales, customer support, and development.
+The product team should lead, and this is where strong leadership qualities comes into play. because they need input from across the company—marketing, sales, customer support, and development.
 The product team gathers ideas, assesses their feasibility, and keeps the roadmap up-to-date, ensuring it reflects the company’s current priorities and goals.

 Hiring Developers in Eastern Europe: Is Warsaw the Best Bet?